johntymuriithi/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm *~ command deletes all files that end with ~ mkdir -p makes nested folders/directories
-0 string SCHOOL School data file detects School data files
+0 string SCHOOL School data file detects School data files su changes user from one to the other